Charlie Pannam (footballer, born 1897)

 Charles Elliott Pannam (21 April 1897 – 25 November 1961) was an Australian rules footballer and VFL umpire who played for Collingwood and South Melbourne in the Victorian Football League (VFL).
 He was the son of a Greek-Australian Aussie rules footballing legend Charlie Pannam and the brother of Alby Pannam, and he was a grandfather to Australian Football Hall of Fame player and media personality Lou Richards.
-Their surname Pannamopoulos was Greek but their Greek immigrant grandfather, John, shortened it to Pannam when he migrated to Australia from Greece.

 Football career

 Pannam spent six seasons with Collingwood and played in Grand Finals in all but one of them, winning premierships in 1917 and 1919.
 He played mostly in the middle of the ground, as either a wingman or centreman.
 In 1923, he joined South Melbourne as coach, and for his first three years in charge he did so in a non-playing capacity, but from 1926 to 1928 took the field as captain.
 His tally of 108 games as South Melbourne coach remained a record for more than half a century until passed by Ian Stewart in 1981.

 In later years, Pannam returned to Collingwood and filled a range of administrative roles including team manager of the under-nineteens and secretary of the Old Players' Association.

 At the completion of the 1928 season, Pannam took up the captain-coach position with Brunswick in the VFA.
 Brunswick finished fourth in the home and away rounds and fell seven points short of Port Melbourne in the first semi-final.
 Pannam had been reported in July and suspended for three matches but was back for the run to the finals and was amongst Brunswick's best in the final.
 The following year was not successful.
 Pannam moved to coaching only during the season for health reasons and the club finished ninth, being one of the bottom four eliminated two rounds prior to the finals.

 Pannam captained-coach again in 1931, leading Brunswick to an improved seventh position, but in 1932 he was replaced by Vic Belcher.